Pedram Ben-Cohen, Esq., CPA

 Mr. Ben-Cohen obtains favorable private letter rulings from the IRS for taxpayers.

-Mr. Ben-Cohen earned his law degree cum laude from Georgetown University Law Center.
+Mr. Ben-Cohen earned his law degree cum laude from Georgetown Law Center.
 While at Georgetown, Mr. Ben-Cohen was a member of The Tax Lawyer, where he published The Real Estate Exception to the Passive Activity Rules in Mowafi v.
 Commissioner and the New Burden Shifting Statute, 55 TAX LAW.
 96 (2002).
 Mr. Ben-Cohen has also published Public Civil Defenders: A Right to Counsel for Indigent Civil Defendants, 10 GEO.
 J. ON POVERTY L. & POL'Y, 1 (2003).

 He earned a B.S. degree cum laude from the University of Southern California, where he majored in accounting.